Show All Answers

 The building codes the city uses are copyrighted documents and are not located on the city's website.
 Copies of the I-Codes can be found at the North Richland Hills Public Library; or they can be purchased from the International Code Council at www.iccsafe.org.

 Every contractor performing construction work requiring permits and inspections must be registered with the City.
 Registration is completed in person at the Planning & Development Department located at City Hall, 4301 City Point Drive.
 There is no annual registration fee for all contractors.

 Basically any new, remodeling, enlarging, altering, addition or demolition to buildings and structures will require a permit.
+Trade work, such as plumbing, mechanical/HVAC and electrical, require their own permits and must be obtained by state licensed personnel.
 Many construction repairs also require a building permit depending on the extent of the repair.
 There are some miscellaneous type projects that will require permits which include, but are not necessarily limited to fencing, driveways, decks over 30 inches in height, sheds exceeding 144 square feet, lawn irrigation systems, retaining walls taller than 24 inches, and some portable buildings.
 For clarification, please check with the Customer Service Assistants by calling 817-427-6300.

 The following attachment is an unofficial version of the current permit fees (updated June 2019).
 Permit Fees (unofficial)